-2. Professional Development
+1. Professional Development & Supporting Teacher Growth

-The Association and the District understand the increasing demands of training and implementation of Davis Essential Skills and Knowledge (DESK) Standards, Evaluate Davis, SAGE, and School Improvement Plans.
+The District the Association understand the increasing demands of training and implementation on curriculum, assessment, instruction and equity.
 Schools should design training and professional learning opportunities that focus on these essentials and are planned in collaboration with the JSSC and Community Council.